Friday News Dump: Another Weak Bipartisan Infrastructure Proposal, And Other News

-Category: World Politics Hits: 2Time is running out to get this done and Biden may feel pressure to take the deal.
+Category: World Politics Hits: 9Time is running out to get this done and Biden may feel pressure to take the deal.
 Which of course would start a major split in the Democratic party: Bipartisan Senate group reaches tentative infrastructure deal, but skepticism prevails https://t.co/U6cwtpGQN6 via @nbcnews — Steven Hudson (@itsstevenhudson) June 11, 2021 Al Gore lobbied Biden to not scale back climate plans in infrastructure dealhttps://t.co/utEAcpyAtB — EVisioneering (@EVisioneer2020) June 11, 2021

 Read more https://crooksandliars.com/2021/06/friday-news-dump-another-weak-bipartisan